UPDATE 1-Pay strike grounds 40 pct of Lufthansa flights

 By Peter Maushagen

-The strike, announced by labor union Verdi on Wednesday, left exasperated passengers stranded as they waited in long lines snaking through Frankfurt airport’s Terminal 1, the home of Lufthansa.
+The strike, announced by labour union Verdi on Wednesday, left exasperated passengers stranded as they waited in long lines snaking through Frankfurt airport’s Terminal 1, the home of Lufthansa.

 “Once a year, I fly to Germany around this time of year.
-Last year I got stuck in a strike, and now it’s happening again,” passenger Markus Friedrich said, adding not much remained of the “German efficiency” for which his home country is known.
+Last year I got stuck in a strike, and now it’s happening again,” said passenger Markus Friedrich, adding not much remained of the “German efficiency” for which his home country is known.

 A group of Japanese teenagers slept on the ground in a corner of the building, kept company by piles of suitcases waiting for pickup.
-The strike was to end mid-morning, but caused delays and almost 700 cancellations throughout the day.
+The strike was to end mid-morning but cause delays and almost 700 cancellations throughout the day.

 Efforts by big European airlines such as Lufthansa and Air France-KLM to shrink costs in the face of soaring jet fuel prices and fierce competition from Middle Eastern airlines and low-cost carriers have fanned tensions with workers.